mathematicalcoffee/mathematicalcoffee.github.io/index.md

 - [ ] RMD compiling
 - [ ] fix MS gradients on navbar
 - [ ] prettify seach result listings: headings only, or excerpts allowed.
+- [x] use same code for post layout in post page and blog listing page.
 - [x] remove obscene amounts of whitespace between tags https://github.com/penibelst/jekyll-compress-html
     * [x] respace out liquid for readability.
 - [x] use `where` filter in templates: `site.posts | where: "graduation_year", "2014"` ? (can't: only for `property == value`, not for `property contains value`)